What's So Special About the Ivy League?

 What exactly is the "Ivy League," and what makes these schools so special?
 Learn all about these institutions and everything they have to offer here!

 When talking about higher education in the United States, it often feels like there are colleges and universities—and then there’s the Ivy League.
 These eight universities are among the oldest, most prestigious, and most selective of all higher education institutions in the United States (if not the world).
-The Ivy League consists of:
+But what actually makes the Ivy League schools so special?
+Let's discuss!

 What exactly is the "Ivy League"?